HoffmannP/wolServer/README.md

 `-v`			verbose

 ## endpoints
-the server supports the following endpoints:
+The server supports the following endpoints:
 - `/favicon.ico` responds with the content of the template/favicon.ico if present
 - `/wake_up.php` uses GET['id'] to wakeup the coresponding entry
 - `/netstat.php` uses GET['id'] to respond with the determined state (offline/online)
 - `/index.php` (and every other endpoint) shows `status.html`

 ## template
-status.html is a template for the server, to change it you might want to know:
+`status.html` is a template for the server, to change it you might want to know:

     {{range $id, $ele := .}}
     …